Otto Tange

 Otto Tange (22 September 1915 – 30 July 1943) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 Tange claimed 68 aerial victories, 3 over the Western Front and 65 over the Eastern Front.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.

 Career

+Tange was born on 22 September 1915 in Hochdonn in the Province of Schleswig-Holstein within the German Empire.

-Otto Tange was a member of the Luftwaffe at the beginning of the war and participated in the Battle of France and the Battle of Britain.
+He was a member of the Luftwaffe at the beginning of the war and participated in the Battle of France and the Battle of Britain.
 During the Battle of Britain he claimed his first three victories.
 Tange then participated in Operation Barbarossa, by the end of 1941 he claimed 33 more victories.
 On 19 March 1942 Otto Tange was awarded the Knight's Cross of the Iron Cross for having 40 victories.

-Tange was killed by anti-aircraft fire on 30 July 1943.
-At the time of his death, his total was 68 victories.
+On 11 July 1943, Tange was posted to the Stabsstaffel of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
+On 30 July, his third mission with the Stabsstaffel, Tange was killed in action when his Focke-Wulf Fw 190 A-6 was hit by Soviet anti-aircraft artiller 35 km southwest of Bolkhov.
+Posthumously, Tange was promoted to Oberleutnant (first lieutenant).

+Summary of career

+Aerial victory claims

+According to US historian David T. Zabecki, Tange was credited with 68 aerial victories.
+Spick also lists him with 68 aerial victories claimed in 426 combat missions.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 63 aerial victory claims, plus two further unconfirmed claims.
+This number includes one claim on the Western Front with others claimed on the Eastern Front.